The GRAMMYs

 Cultural impact

-• The album's experimental production, blending West Coast hip-hop with Latin influences, was widely discussed in music publications and credited with pushing genre boundaries.
+• The album's experimental production, blending West Coast hip-hop with Latin influences, was widely praised and credited with pushing genre boundaries.

 Critical response